Combat

 For example, if you use a Speed 6 action on IC 5, your action will be resolved then and there.
 After it finishes, combat will progress to IC 6, other people will take their turns, and so on, until IC (5+6 =) 11 is reached, when you will be able to act again.

 Some effects may lower an action’s Speed.
-No matter how many such effects are applied, no action’s Speed may ever go below half its original value, rounded up, and no action’s Speed can be reduced below 3, which means that an action with a base Speed of 3 or lower may not have its Speed decreased at all.
+No matter how many such effects are applied, no action’s Speed may ever go below half its original value, rounded up, and no action’s Speed (base or Final) can be reduced below 3, which means that an action with a base Speed of 3 or lower may not have its Speed decreased at all.

 Simultaneous Actions